StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 A version 3 of StatisticalRethinking.jl is under development.
 This is a major change from version 2 as StatisticalRethinking.jl v3 is mcmc implementation independent and all clips are moved to Pluto notebooks.
 The Pluto notebooks are contained in Julia `project`s, e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) or [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl).

+Time permitting I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!

+If interested in either of the last 2 projects, please contact me!

 Late Oct 2020 is the target date to merge StatisticalRethinking.jl v3 into the Julia package repository.
 I plan to maintain (but not further develop) v2 for at least 2 more years.
 Come late Oct 2020 StatisticalRethinkingStan.jl v3 should cover the same material as StatisticalRethinking.jl v2.

 ### Version 2.2.6